Application Modernization Strategy: The Complete Guide

 Why Should You Modernize an Application?

-The biggest reason for businesses not being able to leverage digital advancements is legacy systems.
-According to Computer Weekly, 90% of businesses have limits in terms of digital innovation because of legacy systems.
-A majority of legacy apps use monolithic architecture wherein the entire software is built as a single large code.
+The biggest reason businesses are unable to leverage digital advancements is legacy systems.
+According to Computer Weekly, 90% of businesses face limitations in digital innovation due to legacy systems.
+A majority of legacy apps use monolithic architecture, wherein the entire software is built as a single large code.

 The development of legacy software uses a waterfall model that takes a sequential approach: